salah-mohamed0404/dsa-frontend-masters-practicing/src/complete-intro-to-computer/quick-sort/README.md

 ## Explanation

-Quick Sort is a divide-and-conquer recursive algorithm.
+Quick Sort is a divide-and-conquer recursive unstable algorithm.
 It works by selecting a "pivot" element from the array and partitioning the other elements into two sub-arrays: those smaller than the pivot and those larger than the pivot.
 These sub-arrays are then sorted recursively.

 In this implementation, we pick the last element as the pivot.
 We then iterate through the rest of the array, pushing elements into `leftArray` or `rightArray` based on their comparison with the pivot.
 Finally, we concatenate the sorted left array, the pivot, and the sorted right array.